yahayuta/star_shooter/README.md

 *   **First-Person 3D Perspective:** Experience space combat from within your immersive cockpit.
 *   **Dynamic Starfield:** A visually engaging starfield with twinkling, multi-colored stars that reacts to your movement.
-*   **Grid-Based Exploration:** Navigate a 16x16 universe divided into sectors, each with its own challenges and resources, including planets, nebulas and asteroid fields.
+*   **Grid-Based Exploration:** Navigate an 8x8 universe divided into sectors, each with its own challenges and resources, including planets, nebulas and asteroid fields.
-*   **Resource Management:** Keep an eye on your fuel levels, which deplete with movement, combat, and warping.
-Refuel at friendly starbases.
+*   **Resource Management:** Keep an eye on your fuel and shield levels, which deplete with movement, combat, and warping.
+Refuel and recharge at friendly starbases.
 *   **Dual Weapon System:** Engage enemies with rapid-fire lasers or powerful, limited-supply missiles.
 *   **Long-Range Missiles:** Fire missiles at enemies on the galactic map for strategic advantage.
 *   **Radar and Map Displays:** Utilize on-screen instruments to track enemies, bases, planets, and keys.
-*   **Varied Enemy Types:** Encounter different enemy types, including Fighters, Bombers, and powerful Cruisers, each with unique behaviors.
+*   **Varied Enemy Types:** Encounter different enemy types, including Battes, Gols, and powerful Demos, each with unique behaviors.
 *   **Procedurally Generated Sounds:** Immersive and varied sound effects for lasers, missiles, explosions, and and shield hits.
 *   **Improved Explosions:** More visually impressive explosion animation with particles.
 *   **Shield Hit Effect:** A visual effect with particles when the player's shield is hit.
 *   **Date/Time System:** An in-game date that advances with actions, adding a time-based challenge.
-*   **Win/Loss Conditions:** Collect all keys from planets to summon the boss, defeat it to win, or face defeat if your fuel runs out, the boss reaches you, or the maximum date is exceeded.
+*   **Win/Loss Conditions:** Collect all 3 keys from planets to summon the Battsūra, defeat it to win, or face defeat if your fuel or shields run out, the Battsūra reaches you, or the maximum date is exceeded.
 *   **Complex Scoring System:** Earn bonuses for clearing sectors of enemies and for completing the game quickly.

 ## Installation